mongodb/docs-pymongo/source/includes/collation-description-indexes.rst

-When you create an index, you can specify a default **collation** for all operations you perform on the index.
+When you create an index, you can specify a default **collation** for all operations you perform on fields that are included in the index.

 .. include:: /includes/collation-description.rst